RavenCon

-RavenCon is an annual fan-run American science fiction convention founded in 2006 and held in Richmond, Virginia.
-The name "RavenCon" was chosen as a tribute to author Edgar Allan Poe, who grew up in Richmond.
+RavenCon is an annual American science fiction convention founded in 2006 and held in Richmond, Virginia.
+The name RavenCon was chosen as a tribute to author Edgar Allan Poe, who lived in Richmond for a time.
+The convention runs over 300 hours of programming and activities featuring authors and panelists across genres, including horror, sci-fi, fantasy, military fiction, and other areas of fan cultures.